 Right to Care: Food, Accommodation and Refreshments

-It is the airlines’ obligation to make the wait for your flight comfortable.
+It is the obligation of the airlines to make the wait for your flight comfortable.
 This is known as a passenger’s “Right to Care”.
-In its most basic form, the airline is required to offer you food and drinks for the duration of your wait.
+In its most basic form, the airline is required to offer you food and drinks while waiting.

 When you’re stuck waiting for the airline to get you back on track toward your destination, European law EC 261 says you’re entitled to a number essentials, depending on your flight details.

 Regardless the reason of the delay, Your airline must provide you with:

 - A reasonable amount of food and drink

 Airlines are clever when it comes to NOT paying compensation

 You can get up to 600 Euros for your Delayed flight.